codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 ---

-One of the unique features of Codefresh is the multitude of caching systems that take part in a pipeline and in particular the caching mechanisms targeted specifically at Docker builds.
+One of the unique features of Codefresh is the multitude of caching systems that take part in a pipeline, and in particular the caching mechanisms targeted specifically at Docker builds.
 Most types of caching are completely automatic and require zero configuration in order to activate.
-Caching is a built-in feature in all Codefresh accounts regardless of pricing tier (even free accounts).
+Caching is a built-in feature in all Codefresh accounts regardless of pricing tier (even free accounts have all types of caching enabled).

 ## Types of caching